VladC12/VladC12.github.io/README.md

 - **Vite**: A fast build tool and development server.
 - **CSS Modules**: For scoped and modular CSS.
 - **Vitest**: A fast unit test framework.
+-- **React Three Fiber**: A React renderer for three.js for 3d animations.

 ## Features